-As promised, mySleepButton for iOS version 1.4.12 has been released with support for Siri Shortcuts.
+As promised, mySleepButton version 1.4.12 for iOS has been released with support for Siri Shortcuts.
 You can now define shortcuts to tell Siri to “put me to sleep”, and it will start playing mySleepButton.
 This is handy if you’re sleeping alone and want to control mySleepButton without even looking at your iPhone or iPad.

 The programmable mySleepButton commands enable you to define shortcuts to start or resume playing mySleepButton, and to pause mySleepButton content.